 Revit - software built for Building Information Modeling (BIM), helping professionals design, build, and maintain higher-quality, more energy-efficient buildings.
 Revit allows firms to collaborate and make more-informed decisions earlier in the design process to deliver projects more efficiently.

-Sketchup - is an incredibly popular and easy-to-use 3D modeling and design application.
+Sketchup - is a viral and easy-to-use 3D modeling and design application.
 It offers a great mix of our classic desktop software, a new SketchUp for Web modelers, and all sorts of options to publish, share, and store projects in the cloud.

 Printing BIM Files in Color Research

-To explore this, Lyra Research, Inc. (Now Photizo Group) conducted a study that focused on inadequate collaboration in the design-build process.
-They strived to find ways to reduce construction costs and in doing so, they made a remarkable discovery.
-AEC companies can actually save money if they print BIM files in color.
+Lyra Research, Inc. (Now Photizo Group) conducted a study focusing on inadequate collaboration in the design-build process to explore this.
+They strived to find ways to reduce construction costs, and in doing so, they made a remarkable discovery.
+AEC companies can save money if they print BIM files in color.

-Additionally, another study done by the National Institute of Standards and Technology claimed that all the inefficiencies in the building industry accounted for nearly around 2% of revenue per job for each market segment.
-This may not sound like much, but imagine that the project is a $ 10-million-dollar job.
-The money lost due to inefficiencies and mistakes could total over $200,000!
+Additionally, another study by the National Institute of Standards and Technology claimed that all the building industry inefficiencies accounted for nearly 2% of revenue per job for each market segment.
+This may not sound like much, but imagine the project is a $ 10-million-dollar job.
+The money lost due to inefficiencies, and mistakes could total over $200,000!

-Most of these inefficiencies correlate to mistakes made by the recollection and reentry of data being exchanged.
-Having poor collaboration during the project process also causes this type of communication breakdown.
+Most of these inefficiencies correlate to mistakes made by the recollection and reentry of exchanged data.
+Poor collaboration during the project process also causes this communication breakdown.
 On the other hand, companies using BIM with color reported better ease of collaboration and reductions in project and construction costs.

 The problem with traditional AEC workflows is that although people work in color on screen, they were relegated to working with monochrome documents.

-Sometimes 3D BIM designs are difficult (if not impossible) to decipher in black and white.
-Color is the crucial element that helps people visualize spatial information as well as see specific, important details.
+Sometimes 3D BIM designs are complex (if not impossible) to decipher in black and white.
+Color is the crucial element that helps people visualize spatial information and see specific, essential details.
 These details are the most beneficial when printed in color on a BIM plotter.